 The Tickle College of Engineering offers a graduate certificate in reliability and maintainability engineering.
 The program is designed primarily for part-time students in that all of the courses are available through distance education.
 The Maintenance and Reliability Certificate program currently includes elective courses in mechanical engineering and industrial engineering as well as nuclear engineering.

-The 12-hour certificate is earned by completing the four courses consisting of two core courses:
+The 12-hour certificate is earned by completing four courses, consisting of two core courses:

 - Introduction to Reliability Engineering (IE/ME/NE 483)